pnjun/UrsaPQ-Manager/Docs/UrsaPQ Console.md

 `python3 ursapqConsole.py`

-On windows doubleclicking the `ursapqConsole.pyw` file launches the app as well.
+On windows doubleclicking the `ursapqConsole.pyw` file launches the app suppressing the terminal window.